Safeguarding and Wellbeing

 - Promoting the spiritual, moral, social and cultural development of pupils, as well as British values such as democracy

-We will also protect children from the risk of radicalisation, for example by using filters on the Internet to make sure they can’t access extremist and terrorist material, or by vetting visitors who come into school to work with pupils.
+We will also protect children from the risk of radicalisation by using filters on the Internet to make sure they can’t access extremist and terrorist material or vetting visitors who come into school to work with pupils.

 If you have any questions or concerns about The Prevent Strategy and what it means for your child, please do not hesitate to contact the school.

 You will find more information about radicalisation in our safeguarding policy, available on our website.
-We also have information about the spiritual, moral, social and cultural development and British values on the school website.
-British values include:
+British values form a key part of our values along with our Christian Values.
+The British values are:

 - Individual liberty and mutual respect